 The culture of this company is quirky, fun, artsy, and comfortable, and you can feel that when you visit the stores.
 Everyone from ice cream scoopers to management staff is happy to be at work and eager to take orders and satisfy customers.
 Of course, pulling everything together and creating a comfortable environment requires the right HVAC equipment.
 The company needs quality fridges and freezers to safeguard temps and flavors, as well.
 Recently, JP Licks worked with N.E.T.R. to make these upgrades in one of its new locations.

 Mike Cappuccio of N.E.T.R., Inc. has been working with J.P.
 Licks for the past 15 years as they’ve expanded from 5 locations to 17.
-This year, J.P.
+In 2019, J.P.
 Licks purchased an old Orange Leaf Yogurt store in Andover, MA, and needed Mike’s help to upgrade the building to fit their needs.